hellojayjay/time/README.md

 # @hellojayjay/time

-This is a very simple library defines the unit of time, like `millisecond per second`, `millisecond per minute`, `millisecond per hour`, etc.
+This is a very simple library defines the constants of unit of time, like `millisecond per second`, `millisecond per minute`, `millisecond per hour`, `second per minute` etc.

 ## Install